KhizarJanjua/CalcParkingFee/README.md

 Note that the date formate is **DD/MM/YYYY HH:MM**

-**Option 2: From Azure cloud:**

-Alternatively, open up **postman tool** and POST the URL https://carparkfeecalc.azurewebsites.net/api/CalcRates?code=gk4jk28FxZCZoYpfWxXWEj4P9KrKSHT6beHVsDsM1zSpPa0W5An4Dw== with above payload in the body.

 ![Alt text](/Docs/postman_call.png?raw=true "postman preview")

+## Debugging
+Download the code and run in local VS 2019 to debug.

 ## Features
-The main function **CalcRates** accepts start and end date and return the calculated fee as json.
+The main function **CalcRates** accepts start and end date and return the calculated fee as json:
 **{
     "name": "Standard Rate",
     "price": 20.0